by W.S. Cranshaw and B. Kondratieff* (7/13)

-Cicadas are the largest Colorado insects in the order Homoptera, which includes other sap-sucking groups such as leafhoppers, aphids and spittlebugs.
+Cicadas are among the largest Colorado insects in the order Hemiptera, which includes other sap-sucking groups such as leafhoppers, aphids and spittlebugs.
 Twenty-six species occur in the state.
 The largest, the "dog-day cicadas," are stout-bodied insects over 2 inches long.

 Although abundant, cicadas are far more often heard than seen.
 Males make a variety of sounds to attract females.
 Most commonly heard are loud, often shrill, buzzing, sometimes with several individual insects synchronizing their songs.
 Other cicadas make clicking noises.